Active Return: Meaning

 = 4.5 – 5

 Thus, as shown above, the calculation of Active Return is the difference between Actual and Benchmark Return.
-In Example 1, the Active Gain is positive 0.5% while in Example 2, it is negative 0.5%.
-Therefore it means that the portfolio in Example 1, giving positive returns while the portfolio in Example 2 is giving negative returns vis-a-vis the benchmark return.
+In Example 1, the Active Gain is positive 0.5%, while in Example 2, it is negative 0.5%.
+Therefore it means that the portfolio in Example 1 gives positive returns while the portfolio in Example 2 gives negative returns vis-a-vis the benchmark return.
 If the return of the portfolio is higher than the return of the benchmark, it is a positive return.
 In contrast to this, if the return of the portfolio is lower than the benchmark, there is a negative return.

-Thus According to this concept, the investors will earn the basic benchmark gain in any case, but the gain over and above the same is because of the decision-making skills and asset allocation skills of the fund manager.
+Thus, according to this concept, the investors will earn the basic benchmark gain.
+Still, the gain over and above the same is because of the decision-making skills and asset allocation skills of the fund manager.
 Hence, such funds are termed as actively managed funds.

 Overperformance or Underperformance

-The Overperformance and Underperformance can change, if the Benchmark changes.
-It might happen, that for the same portfolio, with one benchmark it is in under-performance zone, while with another benchmark, it is in over-performance zone.
-Thus positive-negative, over-underperformance, completely depends on the Benchmark index taken as basis.
-The fund manager and the Asset Management Company decides this benchmark, while seeking subscrtiption from the investors.
+The Overperformance and Underperformance can change if the Benchmark changes.
+It might happen that for the same portfolio, with one benchmark, it is in the under-performance zone, while with another benchmark, it is in the over-performance zone.
+Thus positive-negative, over-underperformance completely depends on the Benchmark index taken as a basis.
+The fund manager and the Asset Management Company decide on this benchmark while seeking subscrtiption from the investors.

 Inherent Character of the Strategy

 Active Return is useful while following Active Asset Management Investment Strategy.
-While Passive Return is useful while following Passive Asset Management Investment Strategy.
-In the case of the former investment strategy, the portfolio manager manages the portfolio by using his/her skills.
-Here the fund manager continues to monitor the performance and movements in the portfolio stocks and takes call to add, reduce, exit or avoid stocks as per his study.
+At the same time, Passive Return is useful while following Passive Asset Management Investment Strategy.
+In the case of the former investment strategy, the portfolio manager manages the portfolio by using their skills.
+Here the fund manager continues to monitor the performance and movements in the portfolio stocks and takes a call to add, reduce, exit, or avoid stocks as per his study.
 In Passive Strategy, the fund manager is not so actively involved in the analysis and taking a call on the investments.
-Rather the fund manager follows the benchmark index and tries his best to mirro or emulate the benchmark index portfolio. completely replicates some other Index or funds.
+Instead, the fund manager follows the benchmark index and tries his best to mirror or emulate the benchmark index portfolio.
+It completely replicates some other Index or funds.

 Purpose or Goal of the Strategy

 As we have discussed in the above para, the operational style remains different in both the strategy – active or passive.
 This happens due to the ultimate goal or objective of these strategies.
-In an actively managed funds, the fund manager is supposed to deliver the gains greater than the benchmark.
-His ratings and rankings in the mutual fund industry aligns with his delivery with regard to the actual performance.
-That means, how consistently he is beating the index, with how wide a margin he is beating the index, is he able to deliver the over performance during all the business cycles, what is the level of churn he is making, etc.
+In actively managed funds, the fund manager is supposed to deliver gains greater than the benchmark.
+His ratings and rankings in the mutual fund industry align with his delivery with regard to the actual performance.
+That means how consistently he is beating the index, how wide a margin he is beating the index, is he able to deliver the overperformance during all the business cycles, what is the level of churn he is making, etc.

-However, in a passive fund the fund manager’s performance ranking and ratings are decided by how with minimal tracking error how close he has been able to deliver the near index return.
-Here the fund manager need to deliver the returns which is generated by index, with minimum operating cost.
+However, in a passive fund, the fund manager’s performance ranking and ratings are decided by how, with minimal tracking error, how close he has been able to deliver the near index return.
+Here the fund manager needs to deliver the returns, which are generated by the index, with minimum operating cost.